 Do you offer any parent training or learning events?

-Parent training events are offered throughout the academic year as part of the work of the Together Centre and through school.
+Parent training events are offered throughout the academic year.
 The parent training and learning events on offer are needs led and decided upon by constant evaluation of training and parent/carer advice.

 We always welcome ideas for future training and support sessions.